ODOT-PTS/GTFS-ride/spec/en/reference.md

 |   |  | * **2** - AFC.  |
 |   |  | * **3** - Model estimation.  |

-### *__rider_info.txt__*
+### *__rider_trip.txt__*

 File: **Optional**

-If an agency has the ability to associate supplementary ridership data with a specific rider, rider_info.txt may be used to record the rider-generated details.
+If an agency has the ability to associate supplementary ridership data with a specific rider, rider_trip.txt may be used to record the rider-generated details.
 Care should be exercised in the creation of the rider_id field to sufficiently anonymize a rider’s identity.
-The rider_info.txt file may be useful for origin/destination, rider demographic, fare structure, network configuration, transit equity, demand forecasting, and performance review studies.
+The rider_trip.txt file may be useful for origin/destination, rider demographic, fare structure, network configuration, transit equity, demand forecasting, and performance review studies.

 |  Field Name | Required | Details |
 |  ------ | ------ | ------ |